-7.9.5.1 Personnel Matters.
+7.9.4 Personnel Matters.
 The discussion or consideration of employment, assignment, appointment, promotion, demotion, salaries, discipline, resignation, or dismissal of a public officer, appointee, or employee of a public body may take place in an executive session.
 A.R.S. § 38-431.03(A)(1); City of Flagstaff v.
 Bleeker, 123 Ariz.
-436, 438 n.2, 600 P.2d 49, 51 n.2 (App.
+436, 600 P.2d 49 (App.
 1979).
 This authorization for an executive session applies only to discussions concerning specific officers, appointees, and employees.
 This provision permits discussion in executive session of applicants for employment or appointment even though the applicants may not be currently employed by the public body.
-See Ariz.
-Att'y Gen. Op.
-183-050.

 If the public body proposes to discuss a personnel matter in an executive session, and the affected officer, appointee, or employee requests that the discussion occur in a public meeting instead, then these discussions must be conducted in a public meeting and not in an executive session.
 A.R.S. § 38-431.03(A)(1).
 Accordingly, the Open Meeting Law requires that an officer, appointee, or employee who is the subject of the discussion in executive session must be given advance written notice of the proposed executive session.
 Id.
 The notice given to the officer, appointee, or employee must describe the matters to be considered by the public body in a manner sufficient to enable the employee to make the initial decision whether to have the matters discussed in a public meeting.
 Id.
 In addition, the written notice must be given sufficiently in advance of the proposed meeting, and in no event less than twenty-four hours prior to the meeting, to enable the employee to make the foregoing determination and to prepare an appropriate request for a public meeting.
 Id.; see Ariz.
 Att'y Gen. Op.
-I79-49.
+179-49.
 See also Form 7.13.
 There is no emergency exception to the requirement that an affected officer, appointee, or employee receive at least twenty-four hours' notice.
-See Ariz.
-Att'y Gen. Op.
-I90-19.
 However, the public body can discuss personnel matters in a public meeting with less than twenty-four hours' notice if an actual emergency exists.
 A.R.S. § 38-431.02(D).
 See Sections 7.6.5 and 7.7.9.
-There is no requirement to provide advance written notice directly to the affected officer, appointee, or employee when the public body proposes to discuss a personnel matter in a public session and not in an executive session.
+There is no requirement to provide advance written notice to the affected officer, appointee, or employee when the public body proposes to discuss a personnel matter in a public session and not in an executive session.

-Although the public body may permit the public officer, appointee, or employee who is the subject of discussion to attend the executive session, the Open Meeting Law does not specify whether that person has the right to attend.
+Although the public body may permit the public officer, appointee, or employee who is the subject of discussion to attend the executive session, the Open Meeting Law is unclear whether that person has the right to attend.
 Whether he attends or not, the public body must make the minutes of the executive session available to the public officer, appointee, or employee who was the subject of discussion in the executive session.
 A.R.S. § 38-431.03(B)(2).